niplav/site/notes_on_ethics.md

 in the first place" is not very helpful if you are confronted with such a situation!

-Virtue ethics strikes me as such a theory – it defines what is good, but provides no decision-procedure for acting in most situations.
+Virtue ethics strikes me as being such a theory – it defines what is good, but provides no decision-procedure for acting in most situations.

 At best, it could be interpreted as a method for developing such a decision-procedure for each individual agent, recognizing that an attempt